The Advocate (Fairhaven)

 The Fairhaven Advocate is a community newspaper serving the communities of Acushnet, Massachusetts and Fairhaven, Massachusetts, United States.
-Introduced in 1979, it is now owned by local newspaper company Hathaway Publishing, which is owned by Local Media Group.
-Its current editor is Kaisa Holloway Cripps.
-Past editors include Michael Medeiros.
+Introduced in 1979, it was later operated by local newspaper company Hathaway Publishing, owned by Local Media Group.

 History

 In 1979, Gil Vieira first began publishing The Advocate, a weekly newspaper dedicated to the interests of Fairhaven.

+Dana Reeves was editor in the mid-1980s.

-In the quarter century that has passed since the newspaper first hit stands, the publication has grown to cover the town of Acushnet as well.
+In the quarter century that has passed since the newspaper first hit stands, the publication grew to cover the town of Acushnet in addition to Fairhaven.
 Since the late 1990s The Advocate has been printed by Hathaway Publishing, now a division of South Coast Media Group.

-Editors and contributors

-Current

-The current editor is Kaisa Holloway Cripps.
-Editorial contributors include Rich Damaso, Diane Westgate, Mali Lim, Elizabeth Morse Read and Sheri Tripanier.
-Photo contributors include Ed Pepin, Frank Rezendes and Charles Ferreira, Jr. The sports editor is Jon Haglof.

-Past

-Past editors include Michael C. Medeiros and Lori Rebello (Richard).
+As of 1997, it had a circulation of 2,200.